Georgia v. Public.Resource.Org, Inc.: Policy issues

 The opinion also highlights the difficulties in implementing the decision of the majority since nearly all States with annotated codes contract with private parties to make annotations who are almost invariably under the supervision of the legislative or judicial branch officers.
 It states that disallowing copyright would result in the creation of an "economy-class" or sub par version of the Code, that would not contain these important annotations.
 This is because without the means of recuperating the resources spent on research for the annotations, this mechanism of contracting third parties to make annotations available at a fraction of a cost would cease to exist.

-It highlights the fact that the majority's decision fails to provide clarity on whether the factors which it used to classify the Commission as adjunct to the legislature (membership, funding etc) are exhaustive or illustrative and whether some factors possess more weightage when deciding whether to deem an oversight body a legislative adjunct.
+It highlights the fact that the majority's decision fails to provide clarity on whether the factors which it used to classify the Commission as adjunct to the legislature (membership, funding etc) are exhaustive or illustrative and whether some factors possess more weight when deciding whether to deem an oversight body a legislative adjunct.

-Justice Ginsburg joined by Justice Breyer
+Ginsburg

 The opinion notes that not every work produced by legislators is ineligible for copyright protection and that the government edicts doctrine shields only works that are (1) created by judges and legislators (2) in the course of their judicial and legislative duties.

-While observing that annotations created by judges are not copyrightable while those created by legislators are, she highlights the difference between the roles of the two- while the judiciary is assigned the duty of interpretation and application of the law, and at times making applicable law, the legislature on the other hand is assigned the role of making laws, instead of construing the statutes after they are enacted.
+While observing that annotations created by judges are not copyrightable while those created by legislators are, she highlights the difference between the roles of the two – while the judiciary is assigned the duty of interpretation and application of the law, and at times making applicable law, the legislature on the other hand is assigned the role of making laws, instead of construing the statutes after they are enacted.

-Justice Ginsburg held that the annotations in the OCGA are not done in a legislative capacity because:

-First, the annotations are not created contemporaneously with the statutes and merely a commentary on the statutes that have already been enacted.
+Justice Ginsburg held that the annotations in the OCGA are not done in a legislative capacity because: First, the annotations are not created contemporaneously with the statutes and merely a commentary on the statutes that have already been enacted.
 This sets the OCGA annotations apart from uncopyrightable legislative materials like committee reports, generated before a law’s enactment, and tied tightly to the task of law-formulation.
 Second, annotations are descriptive rather than prescriptive and contain the views of the author on the given statute.
 Third, annotations are given for the purpose of convenient reference by the public and aim to inform the citizenry at large.
 Merely because they are considered to be merged with the statutory provisions does not render the annotations to be more than explanatory, referential, or commentarial material.